-Bisabolol is a comforting, delicate, floral, peppery, and nutty-smelling terpene found naturally in the bark of the candeia tree, and in chamomile.
+Bisabolol is considered to be a comforting, delicate, floral, peppery, and nutty-smelling terpene for some people.
+It is found naturally in the bark of the candeia tree, and in sage and chamomile.

 A blend is a product or package that contains two or more distinct strains of cannabis mixed together.

 A blunt is made when dried cannabis flower is milled and rolled in a tobacco or cigar leaf.
 A pre-purchased cigar may be hollow.
 According to Health Canada, the inhalation of tobacco smoke carries with it the increased risk problems with heart and blood vessels, certain types of cancers, lung and respiratory problems, and other health issues including premature death.